sirinali07/Ansible-Essentials/LAB 3 - Ansible Playbook.md

 ```
 **save the file using** `ESCAPE + :wq!`

-Now run the playbook so that it installs httpd to all the hosts and index.html is copied from
+Now run the playbook so that it installs apache2 to all the hosts and index.html is copied from
 the ansible-control
 ```
 ansible-playbook install-apache-pb.yml